lord-saumagen/TS/README.md

 The whole project was created with "**Visual Studio 2013 for Web**".
 All releases up to version 1.0 compile against the TypeScript compiler in version 1.0.3.0 The corresponding setting in the project file is:  '**&lt;TypeScriptToolsVersion&gt;1.0&lt;TypeScriptToolsVersion&gt;**'.
 With this set up you should be able to open the project and start a compiler run.

-Starting with version 1.0.1 of this module collection the TypeScript compiler in version 1.3.0.0 is used.
-That is the version which came with the "[TypeScript 1.3 for Visual Studio 2013](https://visualstudiogallery.msdn.microsoft.com/955e0262-0858-40c9-ab5a-1acc680e9bfd "TypeScript 1.3 for Visual Studio 2013")" set up.
+Starting with version 1.0.2 of this module collection the TypeScript compiler in version 1.3.0.0 is used.
+That 1is the version which came with the "[TypeScript 1.3 for Visual Studio 2013](https://visualstudiogallery.msdn.microsoft.com/955e0262-0858-40c9-ab5a-1acc680e9bfd "TypeScript 1.3 for Visual Studio 2013")" set up.
 Some genius member of the development team came up with the glorious idea to make the setting in the project file independent form the compiler version.
 Now the setting in you project file must read:  '**&lt;TypeScriptToolsVersion&gt;1.1&lt;TypeScriptToolsVersion&gt;**' in order to compile against the 1.3.0.0 compiler.

 If you  are not sure which compiler you are currently using, you can proof by running the 'tsc.exe' file with the '-v' switch set.